kinnison/rust-workshop/session-06.md

 ???

-`Unpin` is new and interesting and requires a lot more time dedicated to it than I want for this session.
+`Unpin` is an interesting one and requires a lot more time dedicated to it than I want for this session.
 Suffice it to say that it's a way to tell the compiler that it's okay for the value to move around in memory after the compiler has decided that it really shouldn't move if possible.
 Mostly you'll not need to know about this, but you may start to encounter `Pin` and `Unpin` in some APIs so it's worth being aware of even if you are not knowledgeable about it.
+Particularly if you play around with async code.

 ---